Hurricane Hilary: Meteorological history

 After reaching its peak intensity, Hilary weakened slightly due to an eyewall replacement cycle, in which the inner eye collapsed as the larger, outer eyewall contracted.
 The Hurricane Hunters first investigated the storm late on August 18, by which time Hilary fell to Category 3 intensity.
 Around that time, the hurricane began moving more to the northwest, reaching the western periphery of the ridge over Mexico.
 Another Hurricane Hunters flight on August 19 observed that Hilary re-intensified into a Category 4 hurricane, with a secondary peak of 130 mph (215 km/h), and a pressure of 943 mbar.
 Thereafter, drier and stable air began affecting the hurricane, along with cooler water temperatures, causing the eye to fall apart.
 Hilary quickly weakened as it accelerated north-northwestward, responding to the steering influences of a trough of low pressure near the California coast and a ridge of high pressure over the central United States.
 The hurricane weakened into a tropical storm on August 20, as wind shear from the trough displaced the thunderstorms far north of the center.
-At around 17:00 UTC that day, Hilary made landfall in a sparsely populated region of northwestern Mexico in the state of Baja California, with sustained winds estimated at 60 mph (95 km/h).
+At around 17:00 UTC that day, Hilary made landfall in a sparsely populated part of the municipality of San Quintín, Baja California, with sustained winds estimated at 60 mph (95 km/h).
 This was about 215 mi south-southeast of San Diego, California.

 After moving ashore, Hilary's circulation became elongated and disrupted over the mountainous terrain of Baja California.
 Devoid of convection, Hilary degenerated into a post-tropical cyclone, and early on August 21, it was absorbed by a new non-tropical low-pressure area, which was developing near the southern coast of California outside of Hilary's wind radius.
 Operationally, the NHC had tracked the two systems as the same, assessing that Hilary continued into southern California as a tropical storm, which would have had made it the first tropical storm to cross into the state since Nora in 1997.
 The combined system, which included the remnants of Hilary, continued moving through the western United States and eventually crossed into Canada.